 The flow element of the discharge permit determines an approximation of the maximum number of properties that can be connected to a WRC catchment and is referred to as Dry Weather Flow (DWF).
 When discharge permits are issued, they are generally set with a flow 'headroom', which acknowledges that allowance needs to be made for future development and the additional wastewater generated.
 This allowance is referred to as 'permitted headroom'.
-The quality conditions applied to the discharge permit are derived to ensure that the water quality of the receiving waterbody is not adversely affected, up to the maximum permitted headroom of the discharge permit.
+The quality conditions which are applied to the discharge permit are derived at the time of permit issue to protect the water quality of the receiving waterbody; however, this does not ensure in all cases that future water quality standards will continue to be achievable, either due to changes in other inputs to the watercourse or due to changes in standards driven by new (and changes to) legislation.

 The headroom determines how many additional properties can be connected to the WRC catchment before AWS would need to apply for a new or revised discharge permit (and hence how many properties can connect without significant changes to the treatment infrastructure).
-Additionally, for the purposes of this WCS, an analysis of additional flow received by each WRC due to growth has been made to identify those WRC catchments that are receiving significant growth but would still have available headroom.
-In this context, significant growth is assumed to be when post growth headroom is less than or equal to 10% of the current permitted DWF value and has been agreed in collaboration with the Environment Agency.
+Additionally, for the purposes of this WCS, an analysis of additional flow received by each WRC due to growth has been made to identify those WRC catchments that are receiving growth which would not exceed available headroom, but which would leave very little spare capacity (growth results in less than 10% of headroom remaining).